 If you have suffered a major spinal injury in an accident which was not your fault, you could be entitled to compensation.
 For a fast, simple and definite answer, talk to Jefferies Solicitors today.

-Our experienced serious injury solicitors, know that spinal cord injuries can have long term, or even life-long consequences.
+Our experienced serious injury solicitors, know that spinal cord injuries can have long-term or even life-long consequences.
 Depending on the severity of the injury, back problems can lead to paralysis and compensation is required to cover not only pain and suffering but also permanent care or mobility facilities.
 We can fight to earn compensation for you, on a no win, no fee basis to pay for therapy, loss of earnings, adaptations to accommodation, transport and other assistance.

 Talk to the experts at Jefferies Solicitors today on 0800 342 3206 to discuss your circumstances and find out if you have grounds to make a claim.Claiming for Spinal Cord Injuries

-A spinal cord injury (SCI) is damage caused to the spinal cord from trauma which can result in lack of function, mobility and/or feeling in certain parts of the body.
+A spinal cord injury (SCI) is damage caused to the spinal cord from trauma which can result in a lack of function, mobility and/or feeling in certain parts of the body.
 Spinal injuries are often serious conditions which have long term implications that not only directly affects the sufferer but also those close to them.
 The effects on each individual can be varied and will depend on the severity of the injury.

 Up to 1200 spinal cord injuries occur every year in the UK and it is estimated that there are approximately 40,000 people managing the effects of a spinal injury.
 According to statistics, those deemed most at risk are people aged between 15 and 25.
-Medical advances coupled with patient management at the scene of an injury mean survival rates have improved however, injuries still often result in permanent paralysis requiring the need for a wheelchair on a full time basis and very often meaning a return to work is not an option.
+Medical advances coupled with patient management at the scene of an injury mean survival rates have improved, however, injuries still often result in permanent paralysis requiring the need for a wheelchair on a full-time basis and very often meaning a return to work is not an option.

 Paraplegia is when a person’s lower limbs are paralysed as a result of a spinal cord injury and Quadriplegia (or Tetraplegia) is when all four limbs are affected.
 ‘Complete’ injuries is a description used for when total loss of sensation and movement occur below the level of the injury and ‘incomplete’ injuries is a term used when there is partial loss; these can vary greatly with no two cases identical.
 When outlining the specific type of paralysis medical experts will often use the following terms: